 Our list is a starting point for when you’re considering moving to live your best life with COPD.
 However, you should consult with a local real estate agent such as a Clever Partner Agent.
 A realtor will provide insight into the areas that meet your needs, budget, and lifestyle.

 A Partner Agent will guide you every step of the way to obtain the best outcome and even save on closing costs.
-Our agents have agreed to offer a Home Buyer Rebate you can use to buy mortgage points.
-In qualifying states, you may receive a rebate of $1,000 when buying a home valued at more than $150,000 or up to 1% on homes priced over $500,000.
+When you get matched with a Clever Partner Agent you may be eligible for Clever Cash Back.
+In qualifying states, you may receive 0.5% of the purchase price back after closing on homes over $150,000.

 Not buying a home in a place that helps you manage your COPD can put you at risk of developing serious health issues.
 Finding the best place will depend on your research and hiring the best realtor to help you buy a home.